Date: April 21, 2026

 Peer-Reviewed and Living

 The next piece is quality and evolution.
-FOAMed sometimes gets a bad rap because some people believe it’s not high quality because it hasn’t undergone that traditional peer review process.
+FOAMed sometimes gets a bad rap because some people believe it’s not high-quality, even though it hasn’t undergone the traditional peer-review process.
 (There are potential issues around peer review which have been written about elsewhere.)

 The Handbook is peer-reviewed by subject matter experts.
-In fact, the content and the chapters are reviewed by many experts who provide comments and feedback before being published.
+In fact, the content and chapters are reviewed by many experts who provide comments and feedback before publication.

 It is a living resource.
 It is not static.
 Our goal is for it to grow, change, and improve over time.
 Balancing the evolution and quality of the resource is important to us.
-On one hand, it stays dynamic.
-On the other hand, it still has rigor.
+On the one hand, it stays dynamic.
+On the other hand, it still has rigour.

 Community